 Can I have other cosmetic procedures at the same time?

 It is common for patients to have other cosmetic procedures at the same time.
-These procedures can include a brow lift, neck lift, eyelid lift, chemical peel, and volume replacement in the face, such as fat injections.
+These procedures can include a brow lift, eyelid lift, nasal surgery, chin implant, chemical peel, and volume replacement in the face, such as fat injections.
 Dr. Delgado may advise you to consider one or more of these additional procedures in order to achieve the most harmonious and natural results possible.

-A typical patient undergoing a facelift procedure will be very comfortable returning to work in approximately two weeks.
+A typical patient undergoing a facelift procedure is generally very comfortable returning to work after approximately two weeks.
 Minor concealing makeup may be desired in areas where bruising has not yet completely resolved.
-You can plan to drive seven to ten days after surgery, or as soon as you are comfortable and off pain medications.
+You can plan to drive seven days after surgery, or as soon as you are comfortable and off pain medications.
 Exercise routines can be resumed approximately four to six weeks after surgery, advancing slowly.
 The post-operative goal is to reduce swelling as quickly as possible, allowing you to return to your usual activities looking as natural as possible.
-Men may require a little extra-time because make-up is not usually worn.
+Men may require a little extra time because makeup is not usually worn.